Refractive surgery: Refractive lens exchange

-Refractive lens exchange is effectively the same procedure as cataract surgery used to replace a natural lens with high refractive error when other methods are not effective.
-There are risks in addition to cataract procedural risks.
+Clear lens extraction or refractive lens exchange is effectively the same procedure as cataract surgery used to replace a natural lens with high refractive error when other methods are not effective.
+It can be done in patients with severe refractive error and/or presbyopia who wish to avoid spectacles.
+In addition to the common complications of cataract surgery, clear lens extraction may also cause premature posterior vitreous detachment and retinal detachment.
+In some people with very high myopia, the eye may be left aphakic, without intraocular lens implantation.

 A related procedure is the implantation of phakic intraocular lenses in series with the natural lens to correct vision in cases of high refractive errors.

-Leaving the natural lens in place retains the eye's natural accommodation.